 They have a different lunchtime menu everyday, but mostly I’m there for their hot chocolates and cake, OBV.
 If you’re a hot chocolate fiend like me you won’t want to miss out on reading my post on 7 of the best places to grab a hot chocolate in Plymouth.

 Who doesn’t love chocolate?
 On the cobbled streets of the Barbican you’ll find Choccaccino, you’ll be warmly invited in by the sweet smells of chocolate, and there is plenty of chocolately delights to choose from.
 I treated my mum to an afternoon tea here last year and everything was chocolate themed, there were chocolate chip scones, chocolate sauce, truffles, mousses…the list goes on.
 Is there ever such a thing as too much chocolate?
 I’ll let you decide!

 Last but not least is the Americano Coffee House!
 Located in the busy shopping area of Plymouth by the Drake Circus mall, I can only describe the interior as looking like a cave, but a nice one!
 So many comfy chairs and sofas and everything is lit up by twinkly fairy lights.
 There is so much choice of smoothies, milkshakes, warm meals and cakes to indulge in.
 This is a perfect place to visit in the winter as it’s just so cosy!

-I hope you’re all having a lovely weekend!
 Have you visited any of these before?
-Which coffee shop would you like to visit?
+Which coffee shop would you like to visit in Plymouth?
 Do you prefer chains or independent cafes?